EliMor/nlpclass-fall2013/site/assignments/a4hmm.md

       977   VBD     IN
       941    CC     IN

+(Mine runs in 85 sec.
+Avg time to tag a sentence: 0.0212 sec)

 **It's possible that your numbers won't match this exactly since there could be some randomness in choosing equally-likely tags**

 > **Written Answer (a):** Why does the error report say that the model is outputting the same tag (in this case, "IN") so often?